vi1world/quasar-starter-template/docs/design-system/contra-design-system.md

 - Maintain consistent spacing using the defined scale
 - Use vibrant colors strategically for maximum impact
 - Keep all elements opaque with no transparency
+- Ensure icons are properly centered using the provided CSS classes

 ### Don'ts
 - Use gradients, transparency, or opacity effects